 Tyrosinemia, Type II (TYR-II)

 To learn more about Tyrosinemia, Type II, visit Baby's First Test: Tyrosinemia, Type II.
-Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
 A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.